CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/DHCP-Servers.md

             range 10.0.1.50 10.0.1.60;
     }

-Just as you did with the DHCP relay scripts, edit the DHCP server configuration file so it can launch the DHCP server when the system boots.
-Here is a sample configuration:
+Just as you did with the DHCP relay scripts, edit the DHCP Edit the`  /etc/default/isc-dhcp-server ` configuration file so it can launchthat the
+DHCP server launches when the system boots.
+Here is a sn example
+configuration:

     cumulus@switch:~$ cat /etc/default/isc-dhcp-server
     DHCPD_CONF="-cf /etc/dhcp/dhcpd.conf"

     INTERFACES="swp1"

-After you've finished configuring the DHCP server, enable and start the ` dhcpd  `service immediately:
+After you've finished configuring the DHCP server, eEnable and start the ` dhcpd  `service immediately:

     cumulus@switch:~$ sudo systemctl enable dhcpd.service
     cumulus@switch:~$ sudo systemctl start dhcpd.service

 ### <span>Configure the IPv6 DHCP Server</span>

-In a text editor, edit the `dhcpd6.conf` file with a configuration similar to the following:
+In a text editor, edit the `/etc/dhcp/dhcpd6.conf` file with a configuration similar to the following.
+Use following configuration as an example:

     cumulus@switch:~$ cat /etc/dhcp/dhcpd6.conf
     ddns-update-style none;